Rene van Nostrum

 In our laboratory, we have developed polyesters that are more hydrophilic than the state-of-the-art ones, and thereby show lower degrees of unwanted side effects as mentioned above.
 Moreover, these new polyesters show a larger window of degradation rates, which makes them wider applicable.
 We not only aim at the delivery of therapeutic peptides or proteins, but also at the controlled release of antibiotics.

-- Mengshan Liu, Ph.D.
-Student
+People involved: Mengshan Liu, Ph.D. candidate

 Absorption of proteins into nanogels by electrostatic interactions is being used in our laboratory as a means to achieve very high loading efficiency and capacity, see topic above: Nanogels for Peptide and Protein Delivery.